How to Dispose of Hazardous Materials

 In the City's commitment to zero waste activities, we have contracted with CleanEarth to provide residents with a no cost, residential door-to-door household hazardous waste collections program.
 (This program is not open to the business community.)

-The process is simple.
-CleanEarth will visit your home and safely and compliantly remove residential household hazardous waste that should not be placed in your typical trash or recycle bin.
+The process is simple: CleanEarth will visit your home and safely and compliantly remove residential household hazardous waste that should not be placed in your typical trash or recycle bin, including OTC and prescription medication and electronics.

 Many of the products that we commonly use to clean or maintain our homes, cars, and yards contain hazardous ingredients.
 Fortunately, alternatives exist that can accomplish the same tasks while reducing or eliminating many hazardous chemicals.
 However, there may be times when you need to use a hazardous chemical to get the job done.
-The resources on this site highlight important aspects of the process for disposing of household hazardous waste, to help you achieve the best possible results and safeguard yourself and the community against the dangers of hazardous products.
+The resources on this site highlight important aspects of the process for disposing of household hazardous waste to help you achieve the best possible results and safeguard yourself and the community against the dangers of hazardous products.
+Click here to be directed to the CleanEarth website to schedule a pickup, or call (877) 443-2371.

 For our business community, the City of Santa Monica operates the Hazardous Waste Drop-off Center for Small Business to provide small quantity generators operating within Santa Monica, a legal and affordable solution to hazardous and/or universal waste disposal.

-If your business qualifies as a Conditionally Exempt Small Quantity Generator (CESQG), you may bring your hazardous waste to the Hazardous Waste Drop-off Center for Small Business at the Santa Monica City Yard Facility.
+If your business qualifies as a Conditionally Exempt Small Quantity Generator (CESQG), you may bring your hazardous waste to the Hazardous Waste Drop-off Center for Small Businesses at the Santa Monica City Yards Facility.
 Appointments are required.
+Click the "In Person" tab and scroll down to learn more about the process.

 Continue the Process: